FDio/csit/docs/tag_documentation.rst

     IPSec in tunnel mode - 1000 tunnels.

+.. topic:: SRC_USER_1

+    Traffic flow with 1 unique IP (users) in one direction.

 .. topic:: SRC_USER_10

     Traffic flow with 10 unique IPs (users) in one direction.